knative/docs/serving/samples/autoscale-go/README.md

 #### Panic

 The autoscaler calculates average concurrency over a 60 second window so it takes a minute for the system to stablize at the desired level of concurrency.
 However the autoscaler also calculates a 6 second "panic" window and will enter panic mode if that window reached 2x the target concurrency.
 In panic mode the autoscaler operates on the shorter, more sensitive panic window.
-Once the panic conditions are no longer met for 60 seconds, the autoscaler will return to the initial 60 second "stable" mode.
+Once the panic conditions are no longer met for 60 seconds, the autoscaler will return to the initial 60 second "stable" window.

 ```
                                                        |